Heart of Orléans BIA

 In his spare time, Todd is an audiophile with a passion for music and stays fit playing hockey a few days a week.
 He is also a restaurant aficionado and enjoys culture and hospitality in all its forms and venues.

-Todd lives in Alta Vista with his wife Amy, cat Ferris and parrot Kiwi.
+Todd lives in Alta Vista with his wife Amy, cats Oreo and Ferris and their parrot Kiwi

 Board Member